Floopydisk/alx-low_level_programming/0x00-hello_world/README.md

 Your program should end with the value 0

 # 5-printf.c
-C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+C program that prints exactly "with proper grammar, but the outcome is a piece of art," followed by a new line.

 Use the function printf
 You are not allowed to use the function puts